 Cracow Beach is 18km north of the historic ghost town of Cracow.
 Pop into the tiny former town to visit the famous Cracow Hotel – one of the top attractions in the Sandstone Wonders.

 A great little local spot is 4.5km east of Wowan, via the Dee River Road.
 A little bit less accessible than other spots, so offers a lovely quieter location; with access to the river via a steep descent on foot only.
 Yellowbelly, saratoga and catfish (catch and release) can be found here.
 Camping possible for swags and tents only, no caravans or campervans.

 Dululu – Lake Victoria, Smoky Creek

 This spot is 26km north of Jambin, or 24km south of Dululu, via the Burnett Highway.
-The access road is black soil, so not accessible in the wet, and not suitable for caravans.
+The access road is black soil, so not accessible in the wet.
 Fish species to catch here are yellowbelly and catfish.
-Camping is available short term for free, no bookings are required; you must be self-sufficient campers as no facilities are provided.

 Glebe Weir is located 54km from Taroom, and is one of the region’s prime fishing spots.
 Facilities include boat ramp, bank access, toilets, drinking water, and picnic tables.
 No fishing is allowed between 100m upstream and 200m downstream of the weir.
 Local fish here are saratoga, spangled perch, golden perch, silver perch, catfish and sleepy cod.
 Caravan and camping sites are available from $7 per night, via an honesty box system.